 Then I generated a cloud-free time series of daily snow cover maps from 01 Sep 2015 to 31 May 2018 by interpolation in the temporal dimension using the closest valid pixel as shown below:

 I computed the sum of snow pixels in the resulting stack of cloud-free snow maps along the time dimension, for each of the past three snow seasons.
-This provides the number of snow days per pixel (AKA a snow persistence map).
+This provides the number of snow days per pixel (AKA a snow cover duration map).

 These maps show that the area covered by a permanent snowpack was larger in 2018.
 To further analyze the results I aggregated the snow cover duration by elevation band of 200 m starting from elevation band 0 m-200 m, etc. and plotted the data as boxplots (outliers were removed for clarity)